janus-idp/backstage-plugins/plugins/rbac-backend/README.md

         - name: group:default/admins
 ```

+For more information on the available API endpoints, refer to the [API documentation](./docs/apis.md).

 ### Configuring policies via file

 The RBAC plugin also allows you to import policies from an external file.
 These policies are defined in the [Casbin rules format](https://casbin.org/docs/category/the-basics), known for its simplicity and clarity.
 For a quick start, please refer to the format details in the provided link.